jamesmdavies88/tech_test/readme.md

 ### Running Tests in a container

 The framework has been containerised.
 We also employ several other containers, these are:
-* Selenium Grid (for orchestrating browser instance)
+* Selenium Grid (for orchestrating browser instances and test runs)
 * Chrome node(s) (By default, a single chrome node, to allow chrome browser tests to run)
 * Firefox node(s) (As above)
 * Allure Reporting